melodiaz23/learning-js/README.md

 Depends on the kind of data we have.

 >**Wich data can we store on an Array?**
+>
 >We can store:
 >* Numbers
 >* Strings
 >* Objects

+Arrays are index based.
+We can access data by index.
+Also, they are **reference values**.

 ## Working with arrays
 ## Important array methods